Zveaga/Get_next_line/README.md

 You can read any text file by replacing `text.txt` in the [main.c](https://github.com/Zveaga/Get_next_line/blob/master/main.c) file with the name of the text file you want to read.

 Keep in mind that the entire text file will be displayed in my example.
-The function gets called from inside of a while loop until `line` becomes NULL in [main.c](https://github.com/Zveaga/Get_next_line/blob/master/main.c).
+In [main.c](https://github.com/Zveaga/Get_next_line/blob/master/main.c), the function gets called from inside of a while loop until `line` becomes NULL .
 If you wish to only return a single line, call the function from outside of a while loop.

 Happy text file reading!